 Wiring Diagram for a Stove Plug

 This is very easy to do but yes it can seem very intimidating.
 You just came home with the new stove your wife has been looking forward to.
 You go and pull the old stove out and to your surprise, you find the stove was hard wired.
-First thing you need to do.
+The first thing you need to do.

 1) Don’t move the stove anymore.
 Old wires can break while the power is still on.